Penghua558/semiMIPS/README.md

 a `lw` instruction followed by a `add` instruction, while the operand needed in `add` instruction is the same as `lw` instruction is trying to writing.
 Under such circumstance, I use the stalling approach to solve it, when such data hazard is detected, CPU stalls `add` instruction to make it *wait* a clock cycle so that the operand required can be ready in time.<br>

 By stalling, it simply means CPU repeats the same process, to achieve it I disable PC to make it stop counting so at next clocl cycle CPU will process the same instruction, and deassert IF/ID's write pin so their instruction field can be preserved, to prevent the next instuction to be processed further, ID/EX's control signals field will be inserted a `nop` operation which in my case is basically a bunch of zeros so there will be one stage that does nothing at all.

+### Control Hazard
+Another type of hazard that must be dealt with to make it a truly pipelined CPU/computer rather than a pipelined calculator is control hazard.
+When the pipeline encounter a branch related instruction, since the test result will not be immediately ready so the CPU need to decide to take the branch or untake the branch at next clock cycle or rather just stall the pipeline until the result is available to make decision.
+I chose to predict that the branch will always be untaken, in other words CPU will always execute instructions following the branch instruction.<br>

+If branch test result later is revealed as untaken then nothing will happen, but if the test result is the branch should be taken, then what instructions the
+CPU executed during the result calculation period should be completely discarded to remove their effects, the approach to discard operation is similar with the approach to stalling, but the difference is instead only zeros IF/ID, you need to flush IF/ID, ID/EX and EX/MEM, because the branch test result is not avaible until MEM stage, meaning 3 wasted instructions have been put through pipeline, so we need to flush first 3 pipeline registers to remove their effects.<br>